 Keto and pregnancy: Eat complex carbohydrates

-Complex carbs are digested gradually and don’t cause a rapid blood sugar and insulin spike.
+Complex carbs are digested gradually and don’t cause rapid blood sugar and insulin spike.
 Your body and fetus will still get all the glucose they need, but you won’t store as much fat.
-It will also be easier to lose the excess weight post pregnancy.
+It will also be easier to lose excess weight post-pregnancy.

 Here are some examples of some excellent pregnancy diet carbohydrates.
 Some support both keto and pregnancy: